Available now with ShrinkWrap, SubD Creases, Mac Speed Boost, and more.

-LiDAR captures 3D terrain data for agriculture, archaeology, conservation, geology, land use planning, surveying, transportation, plus wind farm, solar farm, and cell tower deployment optimization.
+LiDAR captures 3D terrain data for agriculture, archaeology, conservation, geology, land use planning, surveying, and transportation, plus wind farm, solar farm, and cell tower deployment optimization.
 Rhino for Windows has robust support for plugins, such as RhinoTerrain™, that provide specialty tools for these new Rhino users.

-3D digitizing support: MicroScribe®, FaroArm®, and ROMER – Windows only.
+3D digitizing support: Microscribe®, FaroArm®, and ROMER – Windows only.

 Inspection and Analysis

 Design realization requires high‑quality 3D models in every phase of design, presentation, analysis, and fabrication.
-Rhino includes tools to help ensure that the 3D models used throughout your process are the highest possible quality.
+Rhino includes tools to help ensure that the 3D models used throughout your process are of the highest possible quality.

 Analysis: point, length, distance, angle, radius, bounding box, normal direction, area, area centroid, area moments, volume, volume centroid, volume moments, hydrostatics, surface curvature, geometric continuity, deviation, nearest point, curvature graph on curves and surfaces, naked edges, working surface analysis viewport modes (draft angle, zebra stripe, environment map with surface color blend, show edges, show naked edges, Gaussian curvature, mean curvature, and minimum or maximum radius of curvature).

-Rhino is compatible with hundreds of different CAD, CAM, CAE, rendering, and animation products.
+Rhino is compatible with hundreds of CAD, CAM, CAE, rendering, and animation products.
 The openNURBS libraries allow hundreds of other applications to read and write Rhino’s native 3DM files.

 Grasshopper is a graphical algorithm editor included with Rhino.

-Unlike RhinoScript, Rhino.Python, or other programming languages, Grasshopper requires no knowledge of programming or scripting, but still allows developers and designers to develop form generation algorithms without writing code.
+Unlike RhinoScript, Rhino.Python, or other programming languages, Grasshopper requires no knowledge of programming or scripting but still allows developers and designers to develop form-generation algorithms without writing code.